kumardeveshjha/Python_Series/Numpy/Numpy.md

 2. In terms of [memory]

-The numpy takes less storage than the lists because it has multiple ways to store the data
+The numpy array takes less storage than the lists because it has multiple ways to store the data

 In Short
 1. The Numpy is faster than the built-in data type of python named Lists